Exanperanto605/The-Hallway-of-Death/README.md

 # The-Hallway-of-Death
+## Project Overview
-"The-Hallway-of-Death" is a work-in-progress casual side-scrolling survival shooter developed as a university project.
+"The-Hallway-of-Death" is a work-in-progress side-scrolling survival shooter developed with Unity.
+The project aims to create a simple video game with basic and straightforward mechanics while also attempting to